Mayor says about 300,000 Covid-19 infections in Moscow – latest updates

 US reports 2,073 coronavirus deaths in the last 24 hours

-The United States recorded 2,073 coronavirus deaths during the past 24 hours, bringing the total to 74,807, according to the latest real-time tally reported by Johns Hopkins University.
+The US recorded 2,073 coronavirus deaths during the past 24 hours, bringing the total to 74,807, according to the latest real-time tally reported by Johns Hopkins University.

 The country – hardest hit by the pandemic in terms of the number of fatalities – has now confirmed a total of 1,263,183 cases.